ClimateImpactLab/geoclaw/examples/bouss/README.txt

 The file setenv.sh illustrates how you might set some environment variables for the bash shell.

-The file setenv.sh illustrates how you might set some environment variables for the bash shell.

 A file petscMPIoptions is also required to set some PETSc parameters for the iterative method used to solve the large sparse linear systems that arise at each refinement level when the Boussinesq equations are solved.